 - 7v7 – Teams may not have more than five (5) players on the field of the same gender on the field at any one time.

-- 5v5 – Teams may not have more than four (4) players on the field of the same gender on the field at any one time.
-This does not include the goalkeeper.
-For instance, if a team has a female goalkeeper they must also have a female field player to satisfy the coed requirement.
+- 5v5 – Teams may not have more than three (3) players on the field of the same gender on the field at any one time.

 - Shin guards (must be totally covered by socks to reduce risk of injury) are mandatory and are an absolute requirement for all players.

 - Footwear – Only soccer/athletic shoes are acceptable.
 No street shoes or metal cleats.
 Referees’ decisions on footwear suitability are final.

 - For outdoor soccer, each team shall be responsible for providing a game ball.
 For indoor soccer District Sports will provide game balls.